þingvellir National Park

 If you are not nervous of heights it is possible to stand on the protruding rocky outcrop, if is possible to photography the whole waterfall.
 Having this elevation gives a totally different perspective of Öxarárfoss waterfall.
 Having soft light reflect on the clam surface of the river before it plunges over the rocks is quite satisfying.

-Frozen Waterfall
+Frozen Öxarárfoss Waterfall

 Öxarárfoss is about the right size to freeze.
 During prolonged periods of -4 degrees and under, the waterfall will become thicker and thicker with ice until only a small part is flowing.
-With reasonable caution, it is possible to get close to the falls and photo graph the fine details of the icicles and the blue of the pure water.
+With reasonable caution, it is possible to get close to the falls and photograph the fine details of the icicles and the blue of the pure water.

 Parliamentary Plains

 The literal translation of “þingvellir ” is “Parliamentary plains”.
 The water from Öxarárfoss continues as a river through the Almannagjá for about half a mile before cascading down a smaller waterfall.
-This smaller waterfall was made by the Icelanders over 1000 years ago when the first parliament was set up.
+This smaller waterfall was made by the Icelanders over 1000 years ago, when the first parliament was set up.
 The land was a good fit for the world’s first parliament as the low lying grassland was good for camping and grazing horses.
 The smaller waterfall was used to divert the path of the Öxarár River onto the plains for the horses.
 The parliamentary plains extend under Lake þingvallavatn (currently Iceland’s largest lake).
-Damming of þingvallavatn for Hydroelectric power raised the level of the lake by about a meter.
+The damming of þingvallavatn for hydroelectric power raised the level of the lake by about a meter.
 The gorge between the tectonic plates continues under the lake.
 The Silfra Gorge is now a famous freshwater diving site.

 Golden Circle Tours